 Pro tip: Remember that creating an inclusive environment is an ongoing process.
 Part of doing this involves establishing and verbalizing group norms so your team can follow suit, but the ongoing effort is what will keep your team comfortable and honest with one another.
 If your organization offers trainings on team synergy or conflict resolution, make sure to take part and keep learning!

-Here is an example of what your communication plan could look like:
+For example, your communication plan could look like:

 Use Slack for synchronous day-to-day updates, quick questions, or team bonding group chats